-Why did you choose Phuket as a place for your destination wedding?
+Why did you choose a destination wedding in Phuket?

 What is the most memorable moment of the wedding day and why?

 There’s so many, I can’t really pinpoint one.
-The nerves and excitement just before walking out across the villa and down the aisle to the ceremony was really special.
-I also loved the speeches in the evening by my Dad, David and his best men.
+The nerves and excitement just before walking out across the villa and down the aisle to the ceremony were really special.
+I also loved the speeches in the evening by my Dad, David, and his best men.
 They made me both laugh and cry.